 COORDINATE is about thoughtfully linking to supports as needed.
 The five C's above are part of our natural resilience processes for recovering from stressful events - we often do them without even thinking.
-Sometimes however, these recovery processes get interrupted and we must be more intentional about addressing the needs within each Core Action.
+Sometimes however, these recovery processes get overtaken by the nature of the stressors, or they just don't have time to kick in when stress is prolonged.
+It happens to everyone.
+This is where coordinate comes in - being more intentional about the recovery processes that are falling off, knowing when to get help with them, and learning how to help others or connect them with trustworthy sources of help.